sydneycally-inclane-2812/sim-pi-pico/README.md

 Contributions are welcome!
 If you have suggestions for improvements or features, please feel free to submit a pull request or open an issue.

 ## License
-The characters, behaviors and other creative work of the Pyogotchi © 2024 is licensed under CC BY-NC-SA 4.0.
+The design, behaviors and other creative works of the Pyogotchi © 2024 is licensed under CC BY-NC-SA 4.0.
 Distribution and sharing of the framework, libraries and its permutations are permitted with no restrictions.